Induced CP-violation in the Euler-Heisenberg Lagrangian: Perturbative analysis

 where we have denoted the internal momentum as $L$ for the remaining $\omega-4$ components.

 Within the 't Hooft-Veltman rule, the $\gamma_{5}$ algebra is written as

 and all other familiar rules are still valid, including the algebra

 with the metric tensor components $g_{\mu\nu}=\textrm{diag}\left(+1,-1,...,-1\right)$.
-We observe that all the external momenta $p_{i}$ remain 4-dimensional.
-This implies that $\displaystyle{\not}L^2 =-L^2$ and $\displaystyle{\not}L \displaystyle{\not}\ell+ \displaystyle{\not}\ell\displaystyle{\not}L=0$.
+We observe that all the external momenta $p_{i}$ remain 4-dimensional, this implies that $\displaystyle{\not}L^2 =-L^2$ and $\displaystyle{\not}L \displaystyle{\not}\ell+ \displaystyle{\not}\ell\displaystyle{\not}L=0$.

-Hence, applying the 't Hooft-Veltman rule in \eqref{eq:a14} i.e. $\ell\rightarrow \ell+L$, we find
+Consequently, applying the 't Hooft-Veltman rule in \eqref{eq:a14} i.e. $\ell\rightarrow \ell+L$, we find

 We then observe the presence of two possibly divergent terms, those proportional to $\ell^4$ and $L^4$.
-We shall focus on these terms in our discussion bellow about their cancelling and finiteness of the quantum effective action.
+We shall focus our discussion on these terms, showing how they cancel and thus imply in the finiteness of the quantum effective action.

-The numerator \eqref{eq:a14} can be split into two parts according to the power of $m$ as below
+The numerator \eqref{eq:a14a} can be split into two parts according to the power of $m$ as below

 where, ${\pazocal{N}}_{1}^{\mu\nu\rho\sigma}$ and ${\pazocal{N}}_{2}^{\mu\nu\rho\sigma}$ include the odd and even powers of $m$, respectively.
 Furthermore, we can write these terms in regard to the power of $m$ as the following